travis-ci/docs-travis-ci-com/blog/_posts/2013-10-28-state-of-the-mac-builds-part-ii.md

 **Update**: We are working with our infrastructure partner Sauce Labs on the final stages of bringing the Mac cloud up, including the configuration of the API and testing the updated OSX image.
-Due to this delay, the upgrade to Xcode 5 and iOS 7 has been delayed until tomorrow, Friday November 8th.
+Due to this, the upgrade to Xcode 5 and iOS 7 has been delayed until tomorrow, Friday November 8th.
 We're very sorry for this additional delay and will update the blog as soon as we have more news.